GavinHuttley/ensembl_tui/docs/config.md

 ### `[remote path]`

-This is the section defining which Ensembl FTP server hosts the data and the remote path.
+This is the section defining which Ensembl FTP server hosts the data.
 At present, we are only supporting the primary Ensembl Server, so this section should be left as is.

 ### `[local path]`